 Simply known as ‘swimming’ in the old days, open water swimming hit the mainstream last year with loads of national papers giving top spots to try it out.

-Now, Find a Race lists 10 times as many open water events for 2019 as two years ago, with fresh and seawater swimming both making waves.
+Now, Find a Race listed 10 times as many open water events in 2019 as two years ago, with fresh and seawater swimming both making waves.